WHY THIS BLOG?

 3) CREST 3D WHITE LUXE DIAMOND TOOTHPASTE

-See if you can spot the WTF? moment in this commercial If they cancel the commercial, there are pics below):
+See if you can spot the WTF? moment in this commercial?

 Did you say 'WHAT YELLOW TEETH?'
 If so, we can be friends.
 Let's call the brunette Mary and the blonde Sherry.
 Sherry, as you can see in picture A below, the 'before' shot, has even whiter teeth than Mary, right from the get-go.
 WTF is she complaining about?
 And then, in picture B, the 'after' shot, Sherry's teeth are exactly the same and again, whiter that Mary's who is supposed to be using this shit already.
 In fact, they look whiter BEFORE she use the paste!
 Take a look... *click to enlarge pics